-Homemade After Sun Lotion Recipe
+Homemade After Sun Salve Recipe

-Even if you don’t have a sunburn, this after sun lotion recipe is a summer necessity to re-hydrate and soothe sun-kissed skin.
+Even if you don’t have a sunburn, this after sun salve recipe is a summer necessity to re-hydrate and soothe sun-kissed skin.
 Apply it after a good scrub in the shower to remove sunscreen residue.
 Slather on this balm and your skin will drink in the oils and butters, dealing with sun damaged skin while you sleep.

 The sun just keeps getting hotter doesn’t it?
 A few weeks ago my nephews were caught out at an event longer than they expected to be and as a result of embracing the fun outdoor activities they brought home an unwelcome souvenir: sunburns.
 The heat radiated off their pink cheeks, shoulders, and noses and I could see how it was taking a toll on their energy.
-The next day they were heading off on vacation so I whipped up a batch of the after sun lotion that I use on my skin all summer long.
+The next day they were heading off on vacation so I whipped up a batch of the after sun salve that I use on my skin all summer long.

 Related: Sunscreen Lip Balm Recipe

 - 3 tablespoons olive oil infused with calendula